 Dr. Bruce Baker M.Div. and Th.M. students

-Dr. Joe Wall Th.M. students
+Dr. Joe Wall

+Dr. Al Letting

+Dean Haywood

+Dr. JB Hixson

+Th.M. students

-Dr. AI Letting MABS students
+MABS students

-Dean Haywood Certificate students
+Certificate students

-Dr. JB Hixson Online only students
+Online only students

-Advisors have access to students' Populi page which displays contact information, current degree plan, and a history of documents and comments made to the student since they first applied.
+Advisors have access to students' Populi page which displays contact information, current degree plan, and a history of documents archived and comments made to the student since they first applied.
 Faculty mentor/advisor must approve each course before the student's enrollment is officially complete and must approve requests for course overload.
 The advisement process is accomplished through Populi where advisors communicate their approvals and other comments to the students.
 Additionally, advisors are able to ensure that students do not enroll in a Teaching Site less they violate the mandated 49% rule and that students do not violate the course load limits.
 Advisors are expected to counsel students on the best sequencing of their course selections and help them prepare to complete their program within the stated time limit.
 Because the faculty also have years of ministerial experience and are expected to demonstrate a servant's heart, faculty advisors are encouraged to offer prayer and counsel as the Holy Spirit leads them.